wbkd/leaflet-mapshot/README.md

 # Leaflet Mapshot

-A script for generating automated screenshots of a local Lealfet map.
+A script for generating automated screenshots of a local Leaflet map.

 ## How does it work?